 Guelph Lake Camping

 All camping is organized by Guelph Lake Conservation Area staff.
-Two types are offered over the weekend:
+Click here for a brochure that includes a map of the park.
+Two types of campsites are offered over the weekend:

 Q: How big are Festival Field Camping sites?